 Details: Dir.
 Milos Forman.
 Perf.
 James Cagney, Mandy Patinkin, Elizabeth McGovern, Mary Steenburgen, Howard E. Rollins, Jr. Paramount, 1981.
 Based on the novel by E. L. Doctorow.

 Synopsis: Several family storylines connect in 1910s New York.
-African American piano player Coalhouse Walker, Jr. (Rollins, Jr.) takes justice into his own hands after white men assault him and his new car.
+Piano player Coalhouse Walker, Jr. (Howard E. Rollins, Jr.) takes justice into his own hands after men assault him and his new car.
 After Walker, Jr. and his friends overtake the J. P. Morgan Library, the curator argues with the police and threatens to go to the President.

 Role Call: Herman Meckler as Vernon Elliott—Information Provider (male)